oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 VM pools

-*   Since VM from pool is stateless, The same behaviour should be implemented here. shared raw disk should not be stateless in the VM.
+*   Since VM from pool is stateless, The same behaviour as stateless VM should be implemented here. shared raw disk will not be stateless in a stateless VM, and a warning message will be performed.

 #### User Experience